voldemort9999/File-Encryptor/README.md

 ### 4.2 Base64

-* Encryption nahi, sirf encoding.
+* Not encryption, just encoding.
 * Binary → safe text characters.
-* Koi bhi Base64 decode kar sakta hai.
+* Anyone can decode Base64.

 ### 4.3 XOR + BASE64

-* Pehle XOR se lock
+* First lock with XOR
-* Phir Base64 se wrap
+* Then wrap with Base64
 * Double-layer
-* Learning/practical use ke liye best option
+* Best option for learning/practical use

 ---